eHealthAfrica/aether/documentation/try/walkthrough-connect.md

 The `docker-compose.yml` file mounts an example configuration that we’ve included in this example, so feel free to take a look at it in `ckan-consumer/config/config.json`.
 Note that we’re telling the consumer which Kafka topics we’re interested in, and that we reference the organization that we set up in CKAN a moment ago.

-TODO create views in CKAN and
+TODO create views in CKAN

 ## Submit Some More Data